MinghuiChen43/awesome-deep-phenomena/README.md

 ## Others

 ### Others: 2022

+- Augmentation Invariant Manifold Learning. [[paper]](https://arxiv.org/abs/2211.00460)
+  - Shulei Wang.
+  - Key Word: Manifold Learning; Data Augmentation.
+  - <details><summary>Digest</summary> We develop a statistical framework on a low-dimension product manifold to theoretically understand why the unlabeled augmented data can lead to useful data representation.
+Under this framework, we propose a new representation learning method called augmentation invariant manifold learning and develop the corresponding loss function, which can work with a deep neural network to learn data representations.

 - The Curious Case of Benign Memorization. [[paper]](https://arxiv.org/abs/2210.14019)
   - Sotiris Anagnostidis, Gregor Bachmann, Lorenzo Noci, Thomas Hofmann.